 For more than 25 years, Fairfield University has convened the Martin Luther King, Jr. Holiday Observance Committee.
 This Committee is charged with creating a series of events that invigorate the spirit and inspire all to continue on with the important work reflected in the words, writings, and actions of Dr. King.
-This year's Committee has been meeting regularly since the summer and is pleased that their hard work has paid off with some very exciting developments for this year's Convocation speaker, theme, and schedule.

 It was Haygood’s story - written during President Obama's first campaign - about White House butler Eugene Allen that formed the basis for the very popular movie, starring Forest Whitaker.
 Mr. Allen served eight presidents over 34 years and was truly "a witness to history."

 In keeping with that theme, the focus of the MLK Observance was "Witness to History: Everyday Revolutions & the Struggle for Justice."

 Following is a brief overview of some of the exciting events that took place.

 - Movie Screening: Lee Daniels' The Butler